Fundamental movement skills: Why kids need to learn early on

 We all hope that our children have bright futures.
 In order to make the most of their lives, we encourage them to excel in school, make friends and pursue a strong career.
 Although physical activity is a vital for our health, we often neglect to educate children around the benefits of exercise and why it’s so important to pursue activity from a young age.

-A new study by The University of Loughborough tested young children starting school and found that a large number of children experienced problems with their balance and coordination, which ultimately had an affect their ability to learn in class.
+A new study by The University of Loughborough tested young children starting school and found that a large number of children experienced problems with their balance and coordination, which ultimately effected their ability to learn in class.
 Researchers believe that this is a result of modern children being less active in their early years compared with previous decades, with typical movements associated with play and development reduced by the introduction of screens.

 Fundamental movement skills (FMS) are the building blocks of being active; they underpin every movement that we’ll make throughout our lives.
 Learning fundamental movement skills enables agility, balance and coordination and should be developed from an early age to ensure that every child is given the opportunity to excel in sports and fitness.
 Not only this, studies have found strong links that developing these core skills can have a positive effect on confidence, cognitive function and communication.
 From an early age, a child's level of physical development dictates their ability to hold a pencil, put on their shoes and read a book, and as children grow this set of skills will determine how they behave for the rest of their lives.